JorgeG94/fortran_offload/README.md

 # fpm + openacc + gpu

-A how to run an openacc accelerated program using the fpm
+A how to run an openacc accelerated program using the fpm, using the interfaces from https://github.com/SourceryTools/fortran-cuda-interfaces/tree/master

 ## How to build and run